flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-.. * In case you cannot reach FlytPOD
+1. **Cannot reach FlytPOD**

+   a.
+In hotspot mode you can access FlytConsole at ``flytpod:9090/flytconsole``.
+   b.
+In client mode you might have to replace ``flytpod`` with the IP address of FlytPOD which you can find through your router page by looking for connected client with the name* 'flytpod'.

+2. **Forgot Password**

    If you have forgottoen password or your settings are not useful further then you can reset the wifi to default.

-1. Connect monitor, keyboard, mouse to flytpod.
+   a.
+Connect monitor, keyboard, mouse to flytpod.
 Plug Flytpod using wall adapter/battery.
-2. Open firefox browser in flytpod UI.
+   b.
+Open firefox browser in flytpod UI.
-3. Open FlytConsole using this URL ``localhost:9090/flytconsole``.
+   c.
+Open FlytConsole using this URL ``localhost:9090/flytconsole``.
-4. You can follow steps given above to configure WiFi into AP or Client mode with new password.
+   d.
+You can follow steps given above to configure WiFi into AP or Client mode with new password.

 ..
 In hotspot mode you can access FlytConsole at ``flytpod:9090/flytconsole``.